John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 (Property names and values can only contain ASCII alphanumeric characters).

 <br>
-Below is an example an IoT Hub message.
+Below is an example of a message **as they are received by the IoT Hub**.

+> Note that creating and manipulation of the message on the device-side will look different.
+Many properties are automatically set on message by the SDK.

 ```json
 {